-- 1. Install the FDD into the drive cage in your Micro ATX system case. - 2.
-Plug the FDD cable into FLOPPY1 (A):
+1. Install the FDD into the drive cage in your system case.

+2. Plug the FDD cable into FLOPPY1 (A):

-Note: The ribbon cable connectors are keyed so that they can only be installed correctly on the device connector.
+Note: Ribbon cable connectors are usually keyed so that they can only be installed correctly on the device connector.
 If the connector is not keyed, make sure that you match the pin-1 side of the cable connector with the pin-1 side of the device connector.
 Each connector has the pin-1 side clearly marked.
 The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable.

-- 3. Plug the correct connector on the FDD cable for the 5.25-inch or 3.5-inch drive into the FDD connector (B). - 4.
-Plug a power cable from the case power supply into the power connector on the FDD (C).
+- Plug the correct connector on the FDD cable for the 5.25-inch or 3.5-inch drive into the FDD connector (B). - Plug a power cable from the case power supply into the power connector on the FDD (C).

 When you first start up your system, go immediately to the Setup Utility to configure the floppy diskette drives that you have installed.
-See Standard CMOS Features on page 40 for more information.
+See Standard CMOS Features on page 26 for more information.